Jesterwocky/qwizDOM/README.md

 0. Bundle dom_nodes.js and qwizdom_main.js (using, e.g., webpack) to create a file named qwizDOM.js in the lib folder.
 0. Open sandbox.html in Chrome.

-You can then use qwizDOM in the Developer Tools console.
+You can then use qwizDOM in the Chrome console.

 ## `$qwizDOM(arg)`
 Takes a string, function, or object as an argument.